camlinke/wordcount/part2.md

     app.run()
 ```

+## Model

-Set up a basic model to hold the results of our wordcount by adding a *models.py* file:
+Set up a basic model to hold the results of the wordcount by adding a *models.py* file:

 ```python
 from app import db